ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

             - From the "Panel icon spacing:" drop down box select "Small"
         - "Keyboard Shortcuts" Tab
             - Click on the button that says "None" and enter the keyboard shortcut `meta+a`
+        - "Entries" Tab
+            - Search for "notifications"
+                - next to "Notifications" in the column "Keyboard Shortcut" click on the button then enter the keyboard shortcut `meta+n`
     - Right Click on the panel and click "Add Widgets..."
         - Find and drag the "Window List" Widget to the panel next to the System Tray
     - If there are two monitors